CVE-1999-1147

 02 // Vulnerability Mechanism

-Step 1: Target Identification: The attacker identifies systems running Platinum PCM 7.0 and determines the IP address and open port 1827.
+Step 1: Target Identification: The attacker identifies systems running Platinum PCM 7.0 and determines the IP address and port 1827 (the agent port).

-Step 3: Payload Delivery: The attacker sends the crafted payload to the target system via a network connection to port 1827.
+Step 3: Payload Delivery: The attacker sends the crafted payload to the vulnerable system via a network connection to port 1827.

-Step 4: Buffer Overflow: The smaxagent.exe process receives the oversized string.
-Due to the lack of input validation, the string overflows the allocated buffer.
+Step 4: Buffer Overflow Trigger: The smaxagent.exe process receives the oversized input.
+Due to the lack of bounds checking, the input overflows the allocated buffer.

 Step 5: Code Execution: The overflow overwrites the return address on the stack.
-When the function returns, the program jumps to the attacker-controlled address containing the shellcode.
+When smaxagent.exe attempts to return from the function, it jumps to the attacker-controlled address, executing the injected shellcode.

 03 // Deep Technical Analysis